pgodefroy/nRF52_HID_GPIO/README.md

 This Python host script allows for easy control of GPIO pins on the nRF52840 using USB HID commands.
 It supports both simple pin control (set HIGH/LOW) and more advanced features like reading pin states, grouped pin updates, and timed pulses.
 The flexibility of HID commands provides a reliable and efficient way to interface with the device over USB.

-If you have any issues or need further modifications, feel free to reach out for assistance.